ondri-nibs/readme/README.md

 # And more\!

-This organization page will also include apps and packages for data preparation, and outlier detection, amongst other things as they are developed.
+This organization page will also include apps and packages for other tools as they are developed.